+CI1-Municipal Government (city, town or village) (exactly)

+CI2-Municipal Government (city, town or

+village) (most nearly)

+CO1-County/Parish (exactly)

+CO2-County/Parish (most nearly)

+MA1-Metropolitan Area (exactly)

+MA2-Metropolitan Area (most nearly)

+MC1-Multi-County (exactly)

+MC2-Multi-County (most nearly)

+SD1-School District (exactly)

+SD2-School District (most nearly)

+OTH-Other

-vi C Vi C C C M M N S S S H1-Municipal Government (city, town or illage) (exactly) H2-Municipal Government (city, town or illage) (most nearly) H2-County/Parish (exactly) H2-County/Parish (most nearly) H41-Metropolitan Area (exactly) H42-Metropolitan Area (most nearly) H42-Metropolitan Area (most nearly) H42-Multi-County (exactly) H44 H44 205 Legal Service Area Boundary Change Answer <y>es or <n>o to the following question: "Did the administrative entity's legal service area boundaries change since last year?"</n></y> Note: Changes are likely to result, for example, when a municipality annexes land, when one municipality in a county becomes either an independent city or its own county necessitating its exclusion from the first county's geography, or when an administrative entity contracts to provide public library service for some additional geographic area other than the geographic area for which it was established (e.g., a municipal library contracts to serve county residents).
-206 Reporting Period Starting Date This is the starting date (month, day, and year) for a 12- month period that applies to the administrative entity's data being submitted to IMLS.
+205 Legal Service Area Boundary Change

+Answer <Y>es or <N>o to the following question: "Did the administrative entity's legal service area boundaries change since last year?"

+Note: Changes are likely to result, for example, when a municipality annexes land, when one municipality in a county becomes either an independent city or its own county necessitating its exclusion from the first county's geography, or when an administrative entity contracts to provide public library service for some additional geographic area other than the geographic area for which it was established (e.g., a municipal library contracts to serve county residents).

+206 Reporting Period Starting Date

+This is the starting date (month, day, and year) for a 12-month period that applies to the administrative entity's data being submitted to IMLS.

 Note: Reporting period means data for the fiscal year that ended in the previous calendar year.

-207 Reporting Period Ending Date This is the ending date (month, day, and year) for a 12- month period that applies to the administrative entity's data being submitted to IMLS.
+207 Reporting Period Ending Date

+This is the ending date (month, day, and year) for a 12-month period that applies to the administrative entity's data being submitted to IMLS.

 Note: Reporting period means data for the fiscal year that ended in the previous calendar year.

-208 Population of the Legal Service Area The number of people in the geographic area for which a public library has been established to offer services and from which (or on behalf of which) the library derives revenue, plus any areas served under contract for which the library is the primary service provider.
+208 Population of the Legal Service Area

+The number of people in the geographic area for which a public library has been established to offer services and from which (or on behalf of which) the library derives revenue, plus any areas served under contract for which the library is the primary service provider.

 Note: The determination of this population figure shall be the responsibility of the state library agency.
 This population figure should be based on the most recent state population figures for jurisdictions in your state available from the State Data Center.
 The State Data Coordinator should obtain these figures annually from the State Data Center or other state sources.

-Number of Central Libraries This is one type of single outlet library (SO) or the library, which is the operational center of a multiple-outlet library (MO or MA).
+209 Number of Central Libraries

+This is one type of single outlet library (SO) or the library, which is the operational center of a multiple-outlet library (MO or MA).
 Usually all processing is centralized here and the principal collections are housed here.
 Synonymous with main library.

 Note: Each administrative entity may report either no central library or one central library.
 No administrative entity may report more than one central library.
-In the administrative entity file, this simply means reporting "0" or "1" for central entity file, this simply means reporting "0" or "1" for central library.
+In the administrative entity file, this simply means reporting "0" or "1" for central library.
 Where two or more libraries are considered "centrals" for state or local purposes, one central library and one or more branch libraries should be reported to FSCS.
 If you wish to identify a central library in the outlet file, identify the library with the largest collection as the central library for FSCS purposes, and report all others as branches.
 Where there are several co-equal outlets and no principal collection, report all such outlets as branches, not central libraries.